-PBCWUD takes our responsibility of providing safe water seriously and regularly monitors Lead and Copper levels according to EPA guidelines.
+PBCWUD takes the responsibility of providing safe water seriously and regularly monitors Lead and Copper levels according to EPA guidelines.
 The detailed results of these sampling events are public and sent to the Florida Department of Health.
+PBCWUD is conducting a system-wide Service Line Inventory of all water linesincluding pipelines on the customer's side of the meter- in response to new regulations from the EPA.
+To learn more about this project, visit our website, pbcwater.com.